 Now the seventy descendants of King Ahab were being brought up and supervised by the leaders of the city of Samaria.
 When they received the letter from Jehu, they killed all seventy of Ahab's descendants and cut off their heads.
 They put their heads in baskets and sent them to Jehu at Jezreel.
-8 A messenger came to Jehu and told him, "They have brought the heads of Ahab's descendants."
+A messenger came to Jehu and told him, "They have brought the heads of Ahab's descendants."
 So Jehu commanded that the heads should be put in two piles at the city gate and that the heads should stay there until the next morning.

 The next morning he went out to the city gate and said to all the people, "I am the one who plotted against King Joram and killed him.
 You are not guilty of doing that.
-But it was Yahweh, not I, who commanded that all these descendants of Ahab should has happened.
+But it was Yahweh, not I, who commanded that all these descendants of Ahab should be killed.
+I want you to know that ev- now summon all the prophets of Baal, all erything that Yahweh said would happen of Baal's priests, and all the others who has happened.
 He has caused to happen what he told the prophet Elijah would happen."
 Then Jehu executed all the other relatives of Ahab in Jezreel, all Ahab's officers, close friends, and his priests.
 He did not allow any of them to remain alive.